XXLin0658/Hello-World/README.md

 # Hello-World
-This is my first repository
+My first repository
+I’m leanging how to use github